 - Yam – Nigeria (IITA)

 But what’s to be done until the Crop Diversity Endowment Fund is complete?
-To address this challenge, the Crop Trust has entered into a five-year partnership with the CGIAR Consortium to manage and provide sustainable support for the crop collections held at CGIAR Centers until the end of 2016.
+To address this challenge, the Crop Trust has entered into a five-year partnership with the CGIAR to manage and provide sustainable support for the crop collections held at CGIAR Centers until the end of 2021.

-Managers of the eleven crop genebanks provide technical and financial reports to the Crop Trust through an Online Reporting Tool.
+Managers of the 11 crop genebanks provide technical and financial reports to the Platform through an Online Reporting Tool.
 Nineteen agreed Performance Indicators are being monitored for each of the crop collections involved.
 Some of these can be seen on our interactive map.